faulisma/DH250/assignment02/README.md

 # DH 250 Assignment02 Usability Testing

-# Description

-You will submit one github page including:
-1. One paragraph explaining the purpose of UT, how & what you want to test especially based on the findings of heuristic evaluation.
-Also one paragraph explaining the methodology.
-2. The link to your online survey (UT materials), share the survey with the instructor
-3. The link to your pilot UT video (e.g., youtube or google drive)* If you have a special concern to share the video, please contact the instructor
-4. One paragraph describing what you learned during the pilot test, what went well and what went not so well, focusing on how you want to improve your UT in the future.

 # Introduction

 CalFresh is the California implementation of the federal Supplemental Nutrition Assistance Program, formerly known as the Food Stamp program, which provides financial assistance for purchasing food to low-income California residents.
 With about 4.1 million people enrolled in CalFresh, this service reaches many people including single income households, college students, and other low income individuals.
 The online portal is utilized to check benefits, submit documentation, start new applications, and provide resources to other state run programs, making it a necessity to many people in California.
 Because it is such an important website, I decided to test the usability of the site to understand what it is doing right and how it can be improved.